apetenchea/cdroot/source/_posts/cross-compilation-on-linux.md

 Don't get discouraged though, it's easy once you figure out how to do it once.

+### Using bootlin

+A large number of ready-to-use cross-compilation toolchains are available at [toolchains.bootlin.com](https://toolchains.bootlin.com/).
+These are very convenient to use, as they are precompiled and ready to go.
+You can download the toolchain for your architecture and unpack it (`tar -xvf *.tar.xz`).
+The toolchain will be in the `bin` directory of your unpacked folder.

 ### Build the toolchain from source

 Sometimes you're looking into a new and exotic architecture, when you realize that the toolchain is not readily available.
 You